fr33n0w/rBrowser/README.md

 This browser automatically discovers NomadNet nodes through network announces and provides a user-friendly interface for browsing distributed content with Micron markup support.

-It includes some exclusive features like: Automatic listening for announce, Add nodes to favorite list, browse and render any kind of NomadNet links, download files from remote node hosts, unique local NomadNet Search Engine feature included!
+It includes some exclusive features like: Automatic listening for announce, Add nodes to favorites, browse and render any kind of NomadNet links, download files from remote nodes, unique local NomadNet Search Engine and more...

 -----